aceoffix/aceoffix7-react-springboot-simple/README.md

   - Install `js-aceoffix` in your project via the following command：**npm install js-aceoffix@7.0.1 --save-exact**

-    > Note: Please ensure that the version number of the installed js-pageoffice library matches the first three digits of the version number specified in the PageOffice JAR package referenced in the backend project’s pom.xml file.
+    > Note: Please ensure that the version number of the installed js-aceoffix library matches the first three digits of the version number specified in the Aceoffix JAR package referenced in the backend project’s pom.xml file.

   - Add Aceoffix related configurations to the global interceptor in your project.